Cy-Phy Exercise Program

 Starter kit

-The starter kit is meant for practitioners who have a basic knowledge of exercise design or training experience, and will allow your organization to:
+The starter kit is meant for practitioners who have a basic knowledge of exercise design or training experience, and allowed organizations to:

 - examine preparedness, response and recovery capabilities when faced with disruptive events;